-For ZENworks Imaging: OEM partitions with a unique GUID are ignored if the ZENworks Imaging distro is booted in the UEFI mode.
+For ZENworks Imaging: From the ZENworks FRU1 release onwards, OEM partitions with a unique GUID are ignored if the ZENworks Imaging distro is booted in the UEFI mode.
 If the distro is booted in the legacy BIOS mode, these partitions are included in the partition list.
 Hence, if an MBR base image is restored to the device, the OEM GPT partitions with unknown GUIDs will get deleted.